brunobgf/Love2Help/README.md

 ## 💻 About

-<p align="center">Love2Help is a plataform that allows people to search for NGO nearby and brings a possibility to support  these organizations .</p>
+<p>Love2Help is a plataform that allows people to search for NGO nearby and brings a possibility to support  these organizations .</p>
-<p align="center">This project was developed using Node.js, ReactJS and Typescript. </p>
+<p>This project was developed using Node.js, ReactJS and Typescript. </p>

 ## :rocket: Technologies